TcMenu/tcMenu/dfRobotCodePlugin/arduino/README.txt

-If there were Arduino code that was not packaged in the IDE, then it would be added here.
-The arduino directory is simulated as a library and should be loadable by most C++ editors as such.
-I've tried it with VSCode which handles it fine.
-The tests package allows you to have tests for any of the Arduino code.
+When you have embedded code to go with your plugin, that does not reside in the library, then this code should be put into a directory under this folder.
+There is a job as part of the build script that copies anything except this readme file and .INO files into the META-INF/tcmenu directory.
+This is where the generator will look for those files.
+The files should be in the form directoryName/fileName.ext.
+Not including the META-INF/tcmenu.